sergio11/covid_tweets_etl_architecture/README.md

 # Covid Tweets ETL Platform (A Spring Cloud Stream project)

-ETL platform for the ingestion and analysis of Tweets on the subject of COVID-19.
+A microservices ETL architecture for the ingestion and analysis of Tweets about the COVID-19.

 ## Used technology